Dracula's Haunts and Best of Bucharest

 5:30pm Re-board the ship in Constanta

 Comfortable walking shoes are a must because of the cobblestones and asphalt sidewalks in Bran.
 There are stairs at Bran Castle and the Parliament Palace, but no elevators.
+This tour is not recommended for guests with walking difficulties and the program is not wheelchair accessible.

 Restrooms are available in the restaurants, hotel, Bran Castle and the Parliament Palace.